 “I’d get a really hard toilet brush,” recalled Mel Sterland in his autobiography, “shove it in their bollocks, and twirl it around.”

-Sheffield Wednesday was no place for faint-hearted apprentices in the early '80s, particularly with boss Jack Charlton actively encouraging “welcome to Hillsborough” ceremonies for new recruits.
 The rest of the initiation ceremony comprised dollops of Vaseline, boot polish and being tied naked on the freezing Kop.
+No thank you.

 PREMIER LEAGUE Everything you need to know for the 2021/22 season

 MANCHESTER UNITED Why Jadon Sancho could be the man to restore balance to the side